Using the location condition in a Conditional Access policy

 - Blocking access for users accessing a service from specific countries or regions your organization never operates from.

-The location found using the public IP address a client provides to Azure Active Directory or GPS coordinates provided by the Microsoft Authenticator app.
+The location found using the public IP address a client provides to Microsoft Entra ID or GPS coordinates provided by the Microsoft Authenticator app.
 Conditional Access policies by default apply to all IPv4 and IPv6 addresses.
-For more information about IPv6 support, see the article IPv6 support in Azure Active Directory.
+For more information about IPv6 support, see the article IPv6 support in Microsoft Entra ID.

 Conditional Access policies are enforced after first-factor authentication is completed.
 Conditional Access isn't intended to be an organization's first line of defense for scenarios like denial-of-service (DoS) attacks, but it can use signals from these events to determine access.

-Locations exist in the Azure portal under Azure Active Directory > Security > Conditional Access > Named locations.
+Locations exist under Protection > Conditional Access > Named locations.
 These named network locations may include locations like an organization's headquarters network ranges, VPN network ranges, or ranges that you wish to block.
 Named locations are defined by IPv4 and IPv6 address ranges or by countries/regions.

 IPv4 and IPv6 address ranges